pelle112112/ExamProjectBI/README.md

 The only way to use K-Means is if we know how many clusters we need to make the best silhouette score

+The only way to use K-Means is if we know how many clusters we need to make the best silhouette score

-In the Silhouette Analysis below we can see that the clusters peak at 5 and 9. with a little better score at 9. but since the difference between the two is minimal, we chose to go with 5 so that we don't run into the risk of overfitting the model, and therfore we create a simpler model, and in general the fewer clusters chosen the more stable the model is.
+In the Silhouette Analysis below we can see that the clusters peak at 4

 ![Alt text](./Documentation/Graphs/K-Mean/Silhouette%20Analysis.png)